 When a prolapsed disc or spinal arthritic process has already narrowed the central canal to a large degree on the anterior surface or lateral surfaces, and the ligamentum flavum has narrowed the rear of the canal, then diagnosis of symptomatic stenosis may well be correct.
 In these cases, decompressive back surgery is often recommended, and in some patients, is truly required.

-No one knows exactly why the ligamentum thickens in some patients and not others.
-As we age, it is normal to experience some hypertrophic change in this structure, but in other cases, the source is deemed to be the result of a spinal abnormality or spinal injury.
+No one knows exactly why the ligamentum thickens in some patients and not in others.
+As we age, it is normal to experience some hypertrophic change in this ligamentous structure, but in other cases, the source is deemed to be the result of a spinal abnormality or spinal injury.

 In many circumstances, the cause is idiopathic, as is common with some many back pain conditions.